grill-lab/grill-lab.github.io/projects.md

 ---

 ## Industry Collaboration
-Our group collaborates on research with a variety of companies and agencies:
+Our group collaborates with researchers from a variety of companies and agencies, including:
- - Bloomberg
+ - Large companies: Google, Microsoft, Bloomberg
- - MoodAgent
- - Monzo
+ - Startups: MoodAgent, PolyAI, Monzo
- - BBC Scotland
- - U.S. NIST
+ - Agencies: BBC Scotland, U.S. NIST

 If you're interested in collaborating on research there are opportunities for industrial PhDs, visiting researchers, and others.
 Please [contact us](../contact) to discuss details.